 \subsection{Usage}

 The electronic band energy in Eq. \eqref{eq:DP2} can be treated as a Hamiltonian for an electron:

-where $\mathbf{k}$ is an electron wavevector, $E_0(\mathbf{k})$ is band energy of undistorted (hence periodic) lattice and $V_D(\mathbf{r},t)$ is the quasi-classical field of the deformation potential in Eq. \eqref{eq:VDcl}.
+where $\mathbf{k}$ is an electron wave vector, $E_0(\mathbf{k})$ is band energy of undistorted (hence periodic) lattice, and $V_D(\mathbf{r},t)$ is the quasiclassical field of the deformation potential in Eq. \eqref{eq:VDcl}.
 The dynamics of the electron under the Hamiltonian can be studied by solving the time-dependent Schr\"{o}dinger equation.

 We use the effective mass model $E_0(\mathbf{k})=\hbar^2k^2/2m^*$ where $m^*$ is an effective mass of an electron.
-Any initial wavefunction can be used, but the Gaussian wavepacket with an initial momentum is a reasonable choice for studying electron transport.
-Although any energy of conduction (valence) electron can be considered, we mostly examine electrons with Fermi energy $E_F=\hbar^2k_F^2/2m^*$. as the important carriers.
-Electron wavepackets with an initial momentum $\hbar k_F$ are thus investigated.
+Any initial wave function can be used, but the Gaussian wave packet with an initial momentum is a reasonable choice for studying electron transport.
+Although any energy of conduction (valence) electron can be considered, we mostly examine electrons with Fermi energy $E_F=\hbar^2k_F^2/2m^*$ as the important carriers.
+Electron wave packets with an initial momentum $\hbar k_F$ are thus investigated.

-Since the Fermi velocity is far faster than the sound speed, $v_F\gg v_s$, the electron quickly enters into a new region that is uncorrelated to its original region.
+When the Fermi velocity is far faster than the sound speed, $v_F\gg v_s$, the electron quickly enters into a new region that is uncorrelated to its original region.
 Then, as the potential is homogeneously random, the uncorrelated new region is statistically indistinguishable from another region of the potential at another time.
-Thus, the electron dynamics in the deformation potential $V_D(\mathbf{r},t)$ can be approximated as the dynamics in frozen deformation potential $V_D(\mathbf{r},t=0)$ when $v_F\gg v_s$.
+Thus, the electron dynamics in the deformation potential $V_D(\mathbf{r},t)$ can be approximated as the dynamics in a frozen deformation potential $V_D(\mathbf{r},t=0)$ when $v_F\gg v_s$.
 In this paper, we mainly use the frozen deformation potential, and the time dependence of the potential is discussed when it is necessary.

-This picture however will to be reconsidered under the much slower, semi-localized motion induced by the deformation potential that we find below.
-Here, we use a frozen deformation potential.
-We have some trials with dynamic deformation potentials an do not see large effects in short times.
-More investigations with dynamic deformation potentials are planned.

-The Drude theory of metals states that, for a metal with a carrier of an effective mass $m^*$, an absolute value of charge $e$, and carrier density $n$, electrical resistivity $\rho$ is determined by the momentum relaxation time $\tau$ through the relation $\rho=m^*/ne\tau$.
+The Drude theory of metals states that, for a metal with a carrier of an effective mass $m^*$, an absolute value of charge $e$, and carrier density $n$, electrical resistivity $\rho$ is determined by the momentum relaxation time $\tau$ through the relation $\rho=m^*/ne^2\tau$.
 We focus on the inverse momentum relaxation time $1/\tau$ in place of resistivity $\rho$.